rse-ops/ci/cmake/README.md

 ## 1. Overview of Steps

-For this short tutorial, we will be doing the following steps to create a Dockerfile and associated GitHub action:
+For this short tutorial, we will be creating a GitHub action that builds and tests a CMake project.
+These steps generally include:

  - getting the source into the Docker image
  - run cmake with our options from the dictionary
  - run make (or cmake --build .)
  - run ctest

+However the way that you create your build matrix will vary depending on your needs!
+Keep reading for a short tutorial.

 ## 2. Create a Dockerfile